Calamari/sequel-orm/readme.md

 ### Connecting to a database
 Creating a database connection is as easy as:

-    var SequelORM  = require('sequel_orm');
+    var Seq  = require('sequel_orm');
-    var db = new SequelORM({
+    var db = new Seq.create({
       user:     'theuser',
       password: 'password',
       database: 'database_name'
     });

-But the real connection will as soon be done as the first sql will be made.
+But the real connection will be done as soon as the first sql will be made.

 ### Creating a table
 A table for a migration can be done like the following example: